Sunak warned he is ‘risking cohesion of country’ as Labour mayors meet over HS2

 Ahead of the meeting, the mayors issued a shared statement to express dismay at the prospect of the UK Government scrapping the rail project’s northern leg and warned that it would leave the north of England with “Victorian” transport infrastructure.

-London mayor Mr Khan, who travelled from the capital for the gathering, is also due to speak at a Transport for the North board meeting about the benefits of the project for London and the South East.
+London mayor Mr Khan, who travelled from the capital for the gathering, also addressed the Transport for the North board meeting about the benefits of the project for London and the South East.

 He told PA: “It will be damaging to London and the South East having a station that’s not in the centre of our city.
 It will be damaging to London and the South East not going north of Birmingham.